 Where do I get more information?

-For more information, please refer to the NIHR open access policy page, or contact your Biomedical Research Centre (BMC) manager or programme manager.
+For more information, please refer to the NIHR open access policy page (articles submitted before 1 June 2022), or contact your Biomedical Research Centre (BMC) manager or programme manager.

 For enquiries about open access, please email the open access team.